MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/sharing-app-admin-guide.md

     For example: `\\server5\apps\rms\x64\setup_ipviewer.exe /norestart /quiet /msicl "MSIRESTARTMANAGERCONTROL=Disable" /log "C:\Log files\ipviewerinstall.log"`

-2. Install the Office add-in by using the following commands:
+2. Install the Office add-in by using the following commands, specifying an existing folder to create the log file:

     -   For 64-bit version of Office: